Taking Zoom and Google platforms to the next level using creative strategies to engage and motivate students.

 The technology used includes:

-These different tools became learning platforms utilised in various ways, for example: to facilitate office hours, illicit feedback from students, and engage them in class discussions.
+These different tools became learning platforms utilised in various ways, for example: to facilitate office hours, elicit feedback from students, and engage them in class discussions.

 Examples of engagement activities posted using Google Sheets include: